Don’t miss out on our weekly conference topics. View our full schedule:

 |May||Department of Pediatrics Research Retreat

 Allows current fellows to present their research projects.
 Incoming first year fellows learn about the research in the Department of Pediatrics and have the opportunity to meet potential mentors.

 Boot camp is organized by Newborn Medicine faculty for our new fellows.
-This camp provides hands-on opportunities to learn or review common and uncommon NICU procedures, ventilation strategies and fundamentals of arranging neonatal transport trips.
+This 2-day training session provides hands-on opportunities to learn or review common and uncommon NICU procedures, ventilation strategies and fundamentals of arranging neonatal transport trips.
 We regularly collaborate with faculty and fellows from Saint Louis University as part of the boot camp.

-ECMO boot camp is organized by Newborn Medicine faculty for our new fellows.
-This camp provides hands-on and didactic education on fundamentals of the ECMO circuit and the care of infants who require this life-saving therapy.
+ECMO boot camp is organized by ECMO Newborn Medicine faculty for our new fellows.
+This session provides hands-on and didactic education on fundamentals of the ECMO circuit and the care of infants who require this life-saving therapy.